DirkDi/RL-project-2022/README.md

 For the sake of reproducibility the only parameters explained here are the ones necessary to reproduce the results.
-The other parameters can be ignored and are explained in the code comments of main.py.
+The other parameters can be ignored and are explained at the beginning of main.py.
+Additionally calling `python main.py -h` provides an overview of all parameters.
 While the results for the SARSA agent can be reproduced simply by running main.py the other agents and baselines require additional parameters.

 To run the A2C agent `python main.py -m a2c` needs to be